 First-time student's guide to GI Bill® and VA education benefits

-- To begin your benefits, you must first complete the application online through the GI Bill website.
-Please understand this application can take 14-90 days for the VA to process.
-If you are an active service member interested in transferring benefits to a dependent, please see transferring benefits to dependents.
+To begin your benefits, you must first complete the application for the VA educational benefit you are requesting.
+This application can take 30-90 days for the VA to process.
+If you are an active service member interested in transferring benefits to a dependent, please go to milConnect and choose “Transfer my education benefits.”